-The techniques discussed here will optimize your content marketing for lead generation results.
+The techniques discussed here will optimize your results when doing content marketing for lead generation.
 Leveraging this knowledge will help cast a wide lead capture net that targets, engages and converts prospects into qualified sales leads.

 The goal here is to implement a high ROI content-driven lead generation funnel.
 If you get the right mix of content working for you, published in the right places, it will result in a never-ending flow of quality leads.

 DemandMetric’s research shows that content marketing has substantially higher ROI than other lead generation sources, creating an average of 3 times as many leads for 62% less cost.

 Why is content marketing so effective at generating leads?
 Because high quality content positions your organization as a market leader.
 In simple terms, being perceived as a market leader significantly increases the quality of inbound sales leads.
 Sales conversions are higher and you can charge premium prices, driving substantial ROI increases.

 Real Lead Generation Results

 Content marketing for lead generation drives real results.

 According to HubSpot 96% of B2B buyers demand high-quality content from industry thought leaders as part of the purchasing process.
 Not only that, 47% of prospects look at up to five pieces of content before taking the next step with a sales representative.